 Once you have calculated how much vegetable glycerine you would need per day, you can then:

-- Optionally add a calorie free flavouring.
-The L-Drink does this to improve palatability
+- Optionally add a calorie free flavoring.
+The L-Drink does this to improve palatability.

 Is Vegetable Glycerine Safe?